Top 10 Temples of Asia

 - The Bakong, which in the Khmer language means a plant with white flowers, is dedicated to Shiva.
 It is a prototype of many Khmer Hindu mountain temples.

-Book your Temples Tour for your visit to Siem Reap and Angkor Wat.
+Book your Temples of Angkor Tour for your visit to Siem Reap and Angkor Wat.

 2. Ta Prohm | Siem Reap